Four of Top 100 Restaurants in the World are Basque

 Bilbo, Bizkaia

 Nerua, the restaurant located inside the famed Guggenheim Museum, has moved up and down on the global list.
 Chef Josean Alija serves modern dishes based on local produce, which the top Basque restaurants are known for.
-It’s museum location is part of the appeal.
+Its museum location is part of the appeal.
 One Michelin star.

 Arzak